-COPING fine with 2020?
+COPING fine generally?
 It’s just that the kitchen lightbulb blowing has caused you to clench your fists and scream ‘f**k the world’?
 Follow this guide:

 Turn up the volume